zenjob/frontend-ts-challenge/README.md

 ### Specifications

 There are certain specifications defined which **must** be met.
-If you should encounter some shortcomings of the existing system this would need to be corrected.
+If you should encounter some shortcomings (bugs) of the existing system this would need to be corrected.

 - the UI should follow the [given designs](https://www.figma.com/file/XRLLHLtNSgEKSQGE4kaFQ9/Front-end-Task?node-id=0%3A1)
 - the UI should use the Material-UI component library
+- it is up to you to go TDD or test afterwards but there should be reasonable tests covering any added functionality

 ## Objective